vancam25/AST304_star_society/Project #2/README.md

     white dwarf masses, radii, and associated uncertainties.
 8. `Joyce.txt`: Table 4, Joyce et al. (2018).
 Data provided for `observations.py`.
 9. `Provencal.txt`: A table of masses and radii and their error for multiple white dwarf stars, which was provided to us for comparison.
-10. `parameter_testing_1.py`: A module with a routine for going through our code and testing parameters, which are all saved into a directory.
-11. `parameter_testing_2.py`: A module that creates the graphs of our results and saves them in a directory.
-12. `additional_funcs.py`: A module of additional functions that creates the shooting function and routine for use in the `mass_radius_analysis.py` file.
+10. `additional_funcs.py`: A module of additional functions that creates the shooting function and routine for use in the `mass_radius_analysis.py` file.
-13. `mass_radius_analysis.py`: A module for calculating our mass_radius table for analysis.
+11. `mass_radius_analysis.py`: A module for calculating our mass_radius table for analysis.
+12. `mass_radius_relation_table.csv`: A csv of the mass_radius relation saved as a table for observation/comparison.
-14. `comp_obs_plotting.py`: Creates and saves the figure FinalPlots/Mass_Radius_Plot.svg.
+13. `comp_obs_plotting.py`: Creates and saves the figure FinalPlots/Mass_Radius_Plot.svg.
-15. `proj_2_config.ini`: Final parameters of xi, eta, delta_m, and max_steps to be used in `mass_radius_analysis.py`.
+14. `proj_2_config.ini`: Final parameters of xi, eta, delta_m, and max_steps to be used in `mass_radius_analysis.py`.
-16. `Project_2_WriteUp.md`: A markdown document of our final write up and results from the project.
+15. `Project_2_WriteUp.md`: A markdown document of our final write up and results from the project.
-17. `FinalPlots`: A directory that holds our final plots for the project.
+16. `FinalPlots`: A directory that holds our final plots for the project.
-18. `ParamAnalysis`: A directory filled with csv files as a result of testing for our δ, η, and ξ convergences.
+17. `ParamAnalysis`: A directory filled with csv files as a result of testing for our δ, η, and ξ convergences.
-19. `rubric.md`: The rubric provided to us.
+18. `rubric.md`: The rubric provided to us.
-20. `GroupReadMe.txt`: A text file with the breakdown of project duties, meant for us to designate work.
+19. `GroupReadMe.txt`: A text file with the breakdown of project duties, meant for us to designate work.

 Report/closeout
 ---------------